1 Heidke Street, Avoca QLD 4670, Australia

 Bone Conduction Testing

-Bone conduction testing is performed using a bone osscilator on your mastoid bone behind your ear.
+Bone conduction testing is performed using a bone oscillator on your mastoid bone behind your ear.
 This sends the vibration of sound directly through your skull into your inner ear, bypassing your outer and middle ear, to determine your Bone Conduction Thresholds.

 If there is a difference between your Air Conduction Thresholds and your Bone Conduction Thresholds, then it can indicate a specific type of hearing loss that may require medical treatment.